johnventura/The-Salad-Project/Readme.md

 The name "Salad" comes from "Seek-Locate-Destroy", which is the title of an episode of the groundbreaking space opera television show Blakes 7.
-In this episode, several characters engage in a plot to break encryption by stealing a cryptograghy machine.
+In this episode, several characters engage in a plot to break encryption by stealing an encryption/decryption device.